leovivanco/y-frontend-interview/README.md

 ### Project - Random Facts Timeline

 Build a SPA that follows these requirements:
- * Place to generate a random year fact.
+ * Ability to generate random facts.
 You can use this endpoint from NumbersAPI: http://numbersapi.com/random/year?json
- * Parse the information needed from each fact
- * List the years in a timeline
+ * Display the facts in a timeline by year
- * Clicking in each year should show more info with that year's fact information.
+ * Show more info about a year’s fact by clicking on that year in the timeline.
  * Ability to remove uninteresting facts.

 ### How is this project organized?